cdl-geneseo/geneseo-dictionary/B/Blah.md

 # Blah

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Blah

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 blah NN: a general feeling mood of listlessness or dullness.
 90% of students survyed use this word F06.